Lenovo laptop reset button

 4) Select and adjust any or all accessibility features or click Not Now to set up later.

-7) Authenticate with your UWNetID@uw.edu credentials.
+8) Authenticate with your UWNetID@uw.edu credentials when prompted.

-16) Install the Code42/CrashPlan file backup software by following the steps on this web page: Install the CrashPlan file backup software.
+13) Install the Code42/CrashPlan file backup software by following the steps on this web page: Install the CrashPlan file backup software.

 Use the Code42/CrashPlan software to restore files from a previous computer if necessary.
 Detailed directions are on this web page: How to restore files using the Code42/CrashPlan application.